b-karthiknair/pinn-optimization-cs4240-2024/README.md

 ## Repository Structure
 - `data` - Contains code from the original repository
 - `group_23` - Contains code re-implementation, hyperparams check, new data check,
-- `analysis` - Contains code and results of hyperparams check, new data, and ablation study.

 ## Usage
 1. Clone the repository: